neil-b/shader-lesson/README.md

 About
 ----
 Interactive lessons to teach the basics of OpenGL shaders.
+The lessons are viewable at these links: [1](http://neil-b.github.io/shader-lesson/1.html) [2](http://neil-b.github.io/shader-lesson/2.html) [3](http://neil-b.github.io/shader-lesson/3.html).
+The shader sandbox is viewable [here](http://neil-b.github.io/shader-lesson/index.html)

 Libraries used
 ----